kodelio/kodelio-frontend/README.md

 The components directory contains your Vue.js components.
 Components make up the different parts of your page and can be reused and imported into your pages, layouts and even other components.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/components).

-### `layouts`

-Layouts are a great help when you want to change the look and feel of your Nuxt app, whether you want to include a sidebar or have distinct layouts for mobile and desktop.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/layouts).

 ### `pages`